 Target Activities and Games

-AMAZINGLY EASY Activities that we can do at home and in the clinic to help our children practice those targets!
+AMAZINGLY EASY Activities that we can do at home and in the clinic to help our children practise those targets!

 I bet you have wondered what amazing things are done by a therapist in the clinic that you could not possibly do at home…?
 Well, if so I am here to tell you that you will be absolutely fine with just a few select toys and games and you will be able to get those targets done in a jiffy!